tutu96177/gcForest-V1.1.1/gcForest-feature-master/README.md

 gcForest v1.1.1 Is Here!

-Add feature score for gcForest(only use xboost and Random forest)
+The new is  :  Add feature score for gcForest(only use xboost and Random forest)

 ========
 This is the official clone for the implementation of gcForest.(The University's webserver is unstable sometimes, therefore we put the official clone here at github)